 Powerful SDK to access eye tracking data

-Eye tracking data can be accessed both live and for post analysis through our Tobii Pro SDK.
-The Pro SDK supports millisecond synchronization, comes with Unity compatibility, and allows researchers to build customized analysis applications in Matlab, Python, C, or .NET.
+Eye tracking data can be accessed both live and for post analysis using Tobii Pro SDK and example code for Unity VR engine compatibility.
+The Pro SDK supports millisecond synchronization and allows researchers to build their own customized analysis applications.

 At Tobii Pro, we are investing in and continuously develop our VR offering for research.
 Stay tuned and sign up for the latest news and updates on VR for research here: